“A technically challenging trail with fantastic views and some steep climbs.

 There are small light blue and white triangular Tahoe Rim Trail signs guiding your way throughout the ride, though they are few and far between.

 At the northern end of the trail (the shuttle drop off point is here) as you face the wilderness with your back to the road, mount up and drop onto the trail to your right.
 You'll ride a very tight trail through the meadow that is covered in soft, dense vegetation.
 Be aware of small obstacles hidden from eyesight.
 A fragmented wooden boardwalk guides you into the the woods.
 Look for the Tahoe Rim Trail signs directing you up and right onto the TRT after a quarter mile.

 After the meadow, you'll encounter a 300' climb beyond which you'll enjoy many small climbs and descents.
 The trail is semi-technical through this section due to the many rock steps which can be frustrating to many.
 9 miles of riding brings you to a four-way intersection.

-At this point, you can continue to your right to meet up with Marlette Lake Rd. and eventually join up with the Flume Trail, or stay left to continue on the Tahoe Rim Trail.
+At this point, you can continue to your right to meet up with Marlette Lake Rd. and eventually join up with the Flume Trail.

 Be aware that this wilderness is habitat for black bears and mountain lions.